deckerr95/decky-plugin-manager/README.md

 It's a common occurrence after a SteamOS update that some Decky plugins are not updated in time.
 This can result Decky crashing.
 For users, the only real options to fix this are:

-1. Going into desktop mode, opening a terminal, and deleting the plugin dir from `~/homebrew/plugins/`
+1. Going into desktop mode, opening a terminal, and deleting/moving the plugin dir from `~/homebrew/plugins/`

-2. SSH-ing into the deck, and deleting the plugin
+2. SSH-ing into the deck, and deleting/moving the plugin dir

 This project aims to provide a seamless, quick and easy way of disabling/enabling individual Decky plugins.